Lymphatus/CaesiumPH/README.md

 ----------

 ###### CHANGELOG
-Note that CaesiumPH started along with Caesium 2.0.0 so it uses its versioning system.
-2.0.0 has to be considered the initial release.
+* 0.9.9 - Initial development stage
-* 1.9.9 - Initial development stage
+For a more detailed list of beta commits, see the [GitHub Repository](https://github.com/Lymphatus/CaesiumPH)

 ----------